zachcannon/ImprovingUCourseLibrary/README.md

 Create an empty directory and initialize a Node application using `npm init`.
 Also initialize a Git repository using `git init`.

 Install Bower with `npm install -save bower`.
+Initialize it with `bower init` and select the "globals" package style.

+Install Bootstrap with `bower install -save bootstrap`.